himashi92/Co-Manifold/README.md

 # Co-Manifold
-This repo contains the supported pytorch code and configuration files to reproduce results of Co-training Across Manifolds for Semi-supervised Medical Image Segmentation Article.
+This repo contains the supported pytorch code and configuration files to reproduce the results of the Co-Manifold Learning for Semi-supervised Medical Image Segmentation Article.

 ## Abstract